tests-always-included/wick/formulas/nscd/README.md

 This installs a name server caching daemon.
 The `unscd` package is preferred over `nscd`, but the two are essentially interchangeable.

+* --start - Starts the service.
+If not specified, the service will not be running when the formula finishes.

 Examples

     wickFormula nscd

+    wickFormula nscd --start

 Returns nothing.